ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 Users can thus perform multiprocessing, multithreading and/or a combination of the two also on a cluster which uses Slurm by properly specifying these options.
 Including `ComputationSettings` defined in the way just explained in the `estimation` command will automatically ensure that the latter is run with Slurm.

 !!! note
-    As explained in the example, the options to be passed to Slurm are related to the options to be specified in the structure `ComputationSettings` of our package.
-We are aware of the slight abuse of notation of the word *task*: in our package it refers to the number of tasks for multithreading, while in Slurm to the number of processes per node.
-This is a legacy from having added the Slurm option after the local one, and it might be changed in future versions.
+    The word *task* has different meanings in Slurm and in this package: in our package (in line with Julia terminology) it refers to the number of tasks for multithreading, while in Slurm it means the number of processes per node.

 !!! note
+    Applying this package with different cluster managing systems than Slurm should be possible via a slight modification of the `Distributed.addprocs(cs::ComputationSettings)` function.
+Any related pull request is greatly appreciated!

+!!! note
     - Hardware configuration and rules for Slurm options to be included might differ across HPCs.
-It's the user's responsibility to make sure that the options conform with their specific case.
+The user should make sure that the options conform with their specific case.
     - If on a cluster, it's important to remember to set up correctly the required environment by loading the packages and functions before running the estimation.
     - If one runs the code from an open Julia session in the HPC then the Slurm command called is `srun`.
 It should be possible to use also `sbatch` by writing a script that calls the code.